Gmugra/net.cactusthorn.config/README.md

     .addSource("single:property")
     .build();
 ```
+FYI:

-FYI: Custom loaders always have the highest priority: last added -> first used.
+   - Custom loaders always have the highest priority: last added -> first used.
+   - Custom loader implementation must be stateless and must have a default(no-argument) `public` constructor.

 ### System properties and/or environment variable in sources URIs